Timeline of the 2019–2020 Hong Kong protests (July 2019): 13 July Reclaim Sheung Shui

 On 13 July, a protest was organised in Sheung Shui for opposing mainland Chinese parallel trading, with 30,000 attendees claimed by the organiser.
 It was largely peaceful for the first two hours.

 However, as it went on, the organiser and protesters refused to follow the authorised route, which had Sheung Shui station as the destination.
 Instead, they marched on Sheung Shui Plaza, occupied some roads and started clashing with the police who accused them of unlawful assembly, triggering an hours-long standoff which lasted until late night.
 Hong Kong press watchdogs later complained about police having jostled a handful of journalists.

 During the skirmishes, a number of dispensaries were vandalised by the protesters because they were thought to be complicit in the mainland Chinese parallel trading.
-After the riot police resumed traffic by dispersing the crowd, they chased the crowd onto a footbridge leading to Sheung Shui station, when a young man suddenly attempted to jumped off the footbridge for escape, but was hindered by police from jumping.
+After the riot police resumed traffic by dispersing the crowd, they chased the crowd onto a footbridge leading to Sheung Shui station, when a young man suddenly attempted to jump off the footbridge for escape, but was hindered by police from jumping.
 He was arrested on suspicion of illegal assembly.
 Legislator Andrew Wan was also hit by a police baton.